AgarwalConsulting/datadog-training/challenges/01-petclinic-integration.md

 # Enable DataDog APM in Spring PetClinic

-From `datadog-training` directory, run `./scripts/windows/launch-pet-store.sh`.
+Using Git Bash, from `datadog-training` directory, run `./scripts/windows/launch-pet-store.sh`.

+Starts the pet clinic on: http://localhost:8080.

+Kill from CLI and then follow the steps below to monitor the Java Spring Pet Clinic application, without modifying the code...

 📌 **DataDog provides auto-instrumentation for Spring Boot apps**.